kkruecke/cplus-documentation/notes/variadic-templates.rst

 Variadic Class Template
 -----------------------

-`Parameter pack(since C++11) <https://en.cppreference.com/w/cpp/language/parameter_pack>`_ explains that: A variadic class template can be instantiated with any number of template arguments:
+`Parameter pack(since C++11) <https://en.cppreference.com/w/cpp/language/parameter_pack>`_ explains that: A variadic class template can be instantiated with a varying number of template arguments.

 .. code-block:: cpp